 This set of standards went into effect in September 2006.
 PCI is managed by a group of representatives from the major credit card companies MasterCard, Visa, Discover, American Express, and JCB.
 The group is called the PCI Security Standards Council.
-These companies also enforce PCI compliance to ensure that all credit card payments are as secure as possible.
-They are focused on both direct to consumer and B2B payments.

 What Is PCI?